Cioppino is said to have been created by San Francisco's fishing community.

 Salt and ground black pepper to taste

-- In a large pot add the water, white wine, Redi-Base, bay leaves, clams and mussels.
+- In a large pot add the water, white wine, seafood base or bouillon granules, bay leaves, clams and mussels.
 Bring to a boil.
 When clams and mussels open, remove them from pot and separate the seafood from their shells.
-Discard shells (see Cook's Note below).
+Discard shells (see tip below).

 - Add the tomatoes, parsley, garlic, oregano, and white fish to the broth.
 Simmer until white fish is cooked.